Friday, June 1, 2018

 Even before he could finish, Apsara interrupted him.

-‘Oh, so you are here collect gold coin from me,’ said Apsara.
+‘Oh, so you are here to collect gold coins from me,’ said Apsara.

 She opened it and saw a beautiful painting of herself in a dance pose.